 - evaluating and classifying Pasteur-Weizmann collaborative research projects that have been submitted in response to a call for applications.
-The classifications are carried out independently by the two expert committees and are sent to the Chairman of the Scientific Council who, together with the scientific coordinators (see below) selects the final projects.
+The classifications are carried out independently by the two expert committees and are sent to the Chair persons of the Scientific Council who, together with the scientific coordinators (see below) selects the final projects.

 - drawing up the list of scientists from its Institute who will visit the partner Institute.

 - choosing which researchers from the other Institute's list will visit its Institute, and appointing a "mentor" in charge of accompanying the visitor and organizing his/her time at the partner Institute

 Scientific Coordinators :

 Current affairs, like calls for projects, proposal reviews and organization of visits and symposia are managed by four scientists, the Scientific Council Chair and co-Chair, positions that alternate between Pasteur and Weizmann every 3 years and the coordinators, one scientist per institute, proposed by the Chair persons and appointed by the directors of each institute.